 When the prompt

-ndb_mgm>appears, this indicates that the management client is ready to receive MySQL Cluster management commands.
+ndb_mgm>appears, this indicates that the management client is ready to receive NDB Cluster management commands.
 You can observe the status of the data nodes as they start by entering

 ALL STATUSat the management client prompt.
 This command causes a running report of the data nodes's startup sequence, which should look something like this: